Most WSOP Bracelets: All-Time Leaders & Records

 • The $50,000 Poker Players Championship

-in the same series.
+In the same series.
 Winning either is a dream.
 Winning both is historic.
-Mizrachi’s combination of creativity, instincts, and multi-format skill puts him firmly among the greatest ever to play.
+He kept climbing from there, and Mizrachi‘s mix of creativity, instincts, and multi-format skill now puts him at nine bracelets and firmly among the greatest ever.

 Benny Glaser is the most dominant mixed-game tournament player active today.
-With 74 cashes and 31 final tables, he crushes the formats with the highest technical ceilings: Stud, Draw, H.O.R.S.E., Omaha Hi-Lo, and Dealer’s Choice.
-Benny Glaser is also the most decorated British WSOP player of all time and is still rising fast.
+He crushes the formats with the highest technical ceilings: Stud, Draw, H.O.R.S.E., Omaha Hi-Lo, and Dealer’s Choice.
+Glaser is also the most decorated British WSOP player of all time, and at nine bracelets he is knocking on the door of double digits.

 Johnny Moss – 9 Bracelets